brendanashworth/generate-password/README.md

 #### `generateMultiple(amount, options)`

 Bulk generate multiple passwords at once, with the same options for all.
+If the options parameter is not provided, defaults are used (see Available options below).
 Returns an array.

 ```javascript
 var generator = require('generate-password');